-East London has been the melting pot of many religions, cultures and ethnicities since the 19th century and, as a result, it’s diverse, brimming with history and cool things to do.
+East London has been the melting pot of many religions, cultures and ethnicities since the 19th century and, as a result, it’s diverse and brimming with history and cool things to do.

 Want to spend some time in East London but not sure where to start?
-I’ve picked my favourite East London spots for you to discover.
+We’ve picked our favourite East London spots for you to discover.

 Fun Things to do in East London